 Berry Blast

-No trip to Saskatoon would be complete without visiting The Berry Barn, the ever popular getaway.
+No trip to Saskatoon would be complete without visiting The Berry Barn, the ever-popular getaway.
 Located just a short drive from the city, the Berry Barn features a greenhouse, a gift shop and bakery, and of course, an incredible menu.
-Stalk up on all your Saskatoon berry favorites, and treat yourself to some of the delectable bakery items.
+Stock up on all your Saskatoon berry favorites, and treat yourself to some of the delectable bakery items.
 You can stay for lunch or come for dinner.
 The barn itself is gorgeous, but you’ll be absolutely delighted by the views of the South Saskatchewan River.
+It is a simple summer outing for families, couples, or anyone looking for a food-focused stop with prairie views.

 Theatre Come to Life